 If you’re a fan of restraint, Psycho Donuts probably isn’t for you.
-Jordan Zweigoron and Web Granger’s eye-popping donut shop, situated in a Campbell strip mall, makes Portland’s Voodoo Doughnut seem like a childish starter kit, but despite the heavy kitsch, there’s value there.
+Jordan Zweigoron and Web Granger’s eye-popping donut shop dazzles in a Campbell strip mall, makes Portland’s Voodoo Doughnut seem like a childish starter kit.
+Despite the heavy kitsch, there is psychotic value here.

 Zweigoron worked in the tech world for 15 years.
 He and Granger bought an existing donut shop in the suburban Silicon Valley town of Campbell.
 “There’s so much competition for new and innovative stuff in San Francisco, but in the South Bay, not so much,” he said during my visit.
 “Also, it occurred to me this could be really unique in the area, and stand out.”

 The Campbell original opened two years ago and only two weeks in, received protests from the mental health community.
 After a sitdown meeting, the media firestorm blew over and they’re now on good terms.
 It apparently appeased the mental health professionals that Psycho Donuts changed clinical donut names like the Bipolar to Moodswing, and Split Personality to Jekyll & Hyde.
 The schtick continues to extend to the open/closed door sign, which instead reads “Open For Insanity” and “Lock Down Mode.”